NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

       plugins: [MyPlugin],
     });

-    // Do wheatever you need with the hre
+    // Do whatever you need with the hre
   });
 });
 ```

-Note that the `hre` created like this won't have a `hre.config.paths.config` valye, as it doesn't have any config file, and its root would be the directory closest to your current working directory that has a `package.json` file (just like npm would do).
+Note that the `hre` created like this won't have a `hre.config.paths.config` value, as it doesn't have any config file, and its root would be the directory closest to your current working directory that has a `package.json` file (just like npm would do).
 Both of these things are customizable, and you can learn about how by looking at the `createFixtureProjectHRE` function included in your template project.

 ### Testing your network config extension